View Screen Reader-Friendly Version

 Gender Identity

 A child or young person's gender identity is a way to describe how they feel about their gender.
 They might identify their gender as a boy or a girl or something different.
 This is different from their sex, which is related to their physical body and biology.
 People are assigned a gender identity at birth based on their sex.
-The resources below may help you explore this complex area.
+The resources from Learning for Justice on Gender Identity may help you explore this complex area.

 How to Deal with Bullying